NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-add.md

   Suppresses prompts for user input or confirmations.

+- **`-s|-src|-Source`**

+   Specifies the package source, which is a folder or UNC share, to which the nupkg will be added.
+Http sources are not supported.

 - **`-v|-Verbosity <LEVEL>`**

   Specifies the amount of detail displayed in the output: *normal*, *quiet*, *detailed*.